mikepeiman/quotes/static/quotes-todo.md

 * add a "clear form" to AddQuote form which also clears ls currentQuote
 * add a "delete" icon to DisplayQuotes component for each quote.
 Initially this removes only from stores and ls; later apply to each db
 * add an "edit" action that converts any quote to an editable form, probably through DisplayQuotes component conditional rendering logic
+* add hover effect for quotes, show action icons only on hover
+* allow editing with single click on quote, or possibly single click activate styling, second click activate editing

 ## Broad ideas